HELCOM Baltic Sea Environment Fact Sheet 2018, Published: 5 December 2018

 depositions of oxidised, reduced and total nitrogen to the Baltic Sea basin in

 the period 1995-2016.
 Units: ktonnes N per year.

 1. Source: EMEP/MSC-W.

-3. Geographical coverage: Atmospheric depositions of oxidized and reduced nitrogen were computed for the entire EMEP domain, which includes Baltic Sea basin and catchment.
+3. Geographical coverage: Atmospheric depositions of oxidised and reduced nitrogen were computed for the entire EMEP domain, which includes Baltic Sea basin and catchment.

 5. Methodology and frequency of data collection:

 Atmospheric input and source allocation budgets of nitrogen (oxidised, reduced and total) to the Baltic Sea basins and catchments were computed using the latest version of EMEP/MSC-W model.
 EMEP/MSC-W model is a multi pollutant, three-dimensional Eulerian model which takes into account processes of emission, advection, turbulent diffusion, chemical transformations, wet and dry depositions and inflow of pollutants into the model domain.
 Complete description of the model and its applications is available on the web http://www.emep.int.

 Calculations of atmospheric transport and deposition of nitrogen compounds are performed annually two years in arrears on the basis of emission data officially submitted by Parties to CLRTAP Convention and expert estimates.